yizhouliang/yizhouliang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoc research associate at the [School of Mathematics](https://maths.ed.ac.uk/), [University of Edinburgh](https://www.ed.ac.uk/).
+I'm a postdoctoral research associate at the [School of Mathematics](https://maths.ed.ac.uk/), [University of Edinburgh](https://www.ed.ac.uk/).

-I obtained my Ph.D. at the [Peking Unviersity](https://english.pku.edu.cn/) in 2022.
-I worked as a Humboldt fellow at the [University of Augsburg](https://www.uni-augsburg.de/en/) in 2022-2024.
+I received my Ph.D. from [Peking University](https://english.pku.edu.cn/) in 2022.
+I worked as a Humboldt Fellow at the [University of Augsburg](https://www.uni-augsburg.de/en/) from 2022 to 2024.

 My research focuses on the numerical analysis of partial differential equations.
-Particularly, most of my work is on the finite element exterior calculus (FEEC) with applications in magnetohydrodynamics and numerical relativity.
-I'm also interested of numerical analysis for eigenvalue problems, such as the Gross–Pitaevskii eigenvalue problem and biharmonic eigenvalue problem.
+In particular, most of my work is on finite element exterior calculus (FEEC) with applications in magnetohydrodynamics and numerical relativity.
+I'm also interested in numerical analysis of eigenvalue problems, such as the Gross–Pitaevskii and biharmonic eigenvalue problems.

 You can find my CV [here](../assets/CV_YizhouLiang.pdf)